Carotid stenting

 Carotid artery stenting is an endovascular procedure where a stent is deployed within the lumen of the carotid artery to treat narrowing of the carotid artery and decrease the risk of stroke.
 It is used to treat narrowing of the carotid artery in high-risk patients, when carotid endarterectomy is considered too risky.

 Uses

 Carotid stenting is used to reduce the risk of stroke associated with carotid artery stenosis.
 Carotid stenosis can have no symptoms, or have symptoms such as transient ischemic attacks (TIAs) or strokes.

 While historically endarterectomy has been the treatment for carotid stenosis, stenting is an alternative intervention for patients who are not candidates for surgery.
 High risk factors for endarterectomy, which would favor stenting instead, include medical comorbidities (severe heart disease, heart failure, severe lung disease) and anatomic features (contralateral carotid occlusion, radiation therapy to the neck, prior ipsilateral carotid artery surgery, intra-thoracic or intracranial carotid disease) that would make surgery difficult and risky.

 Reasons to avoid

-While rates of stroke and death after both surgery and stenting are low, rates of stroke and death after stenting may be higher than endartererectomy, particularly for transfemoral stenting in patients over age 70.
+While rates of stroke and death after both surgery and stenting are low, rates of stroke and death after stenting may be higher than with endartererectomy, particularly for transfemoral stenting in patients over age 70.